catara/rocksmith-custom-song-toolkit/README.md

 							(DLC folder; including customs(CDLC), DLCs and songs embeded in the ready to ship version of Rocksmith (2014 Remastered version))

 ## Rocksmith DLC Library Manager v1 b1 (compiled beta available in \RocksmithToolkitGUI\bin\RK1)
-*(forever alpha version- unnoficially, but available; version released for my own sake and not the masses's)*
+*(forever to be unreleased version- for my own sake and not the masses's)*
-# App Description: MASS Manipulation of Rocksmith DLC Library (initial realised but not current problem definition)
+# App Description: MASS Manipulation of Rocksmith DLC Library
-		e.g. 1. in Rocksmith, in the Library, each song's Album, to contain a personal rating, if it has DD, instr. avail e.g. 2. in Rocksmith, in the Library, each song to be sorted by Album(Year) and Track No e.g. 3.
-Eliminate all the songs you dont like/want to see, from the Play A Song Menu for RS14, RS12 & RS12 DLC

 #Main Features:
 - Gather all DLCs metadata into 1 Microsoft Access DB